Want to Change Banks? Try This 'Soft' Strategy

 If you're interested in trying it out, here are some things you should do to make the process smoother:

-- Do your research first: Ensure your new bank has an excellent reputation, offers accounts that meet your financial needs and verify that accounts with sign-up bonuses don't come with higher fees.
+- Do your research first: Ensure your new bank has an excellent reputation, offers accounts that meet your financial needs, and verify that accounts with sign-up bonuses don't come with higher fees.

-- Make gradual shifts: When I started, I only opened a HYSA with SoFi and set up automatic transfers from my Chase checking account to fund and build it up over time.
-This gave me time to test out SoFi's banking features, customer service and more to ensure it was a good fit for me.
+- Make gradual shifts: When I started, I only opened a HYSA with SoFi and set up automatic transfers from my former checking account to fund and build it up over time.
+This gave me time to test SoFi's banking features, customer service and more to ensure it was a good fit for me.

-- Create a list of automatic payments/deposits: This made switching my checking account more manageable because it gave me time to update everything when I wanted to.
+- Create a list of automatic payments/deposits: This made switching my checking account more manageable because it gave me time to update everything when I wanted.
 I did this gradually over a few months to ensure I didn't miss any automatic payments before closing my older account.
 It also made the process much less stressful.

 The bottom line on soft switching bank accounts